Olga562/GitHubTesti2/WS03_JS_events/readme.md

 Add onMouseMove -event to the DIV-element above.
 When you move mouse over the DIV (rectangle) the program should output the coordinates of your pointer.
 Try first outputting to the console using console.log.

-When the program is working, you can try outputting the text on the H2 element with an id "coords" the box
+When the program is working, you can try outputting the text on the H2 element with an id "coords" the box.
+You can read more about [howto get mouse coordinates from here](https://www.w3schools.com/jsref/event_clientx.asp).

 HINT: You need to use document.getElementById("coordinates").innerHTML to achieve this.